maddsua/lambda/readme.md

 Oh and yes, Visual Studio can go touch grass itself.

 ### Compiling library

+If the mix of nodejs and python for generating secondary source files scares you, it really shouldn't, the resulting files are included in this repo, you don’t have to think about it at all.
+I just can't decide which one to use.

 `make` command will produce `liblambda.dll.a` and `lambda.dll`.
 Never it was simpler than that.